Caquetío language

 Caquetío, also called Caquetío Arawak, is an extinct Arawakan language.
 The language was spoken along the shores of Lake Maracaibo, in the coastal areas of the Venezuelan state of Falcón, and on the Dutch islands of Aruba, Bonaire and Curaçao.
-It is referred to as a "ghost language" because no tangible evidence of it remains.
-Only the name, along with some wordlists, still exist, as mentioned in references from 17th-century texts.

-The Caquetíos and the Jirajara spoke an Arawak language, and their cultures showed great similarities.
+Only some short wordlists still exist of Caquetío.

 Name

 An important discovery was the term kakïtho used by the Lokono to refer to "people" or "living beings", which encompasses a broader meaning than the term loko.
-The Lokono term "kakïtho" is related to the Caquetío word kaketío, and both can be traced back to Pre-Andes Maipuran terms for "person".
-The Piro (Yine language) and Irupina respectively use the terms kaxiti and kakiti to designate "people".
+The Lokono term "kakïtho" is related to the Caquetío word kaketío, and both are also related to Pre-Andes Maipuran terms for "person".
+The Piro (Yine language) and Apurinã respectively use the terms kaxiti and kakiti to designate "people".
 Given the widespread use of this term, it is believed to have originated from Proto-Maipuran.
 Some suggest that the name "Caquetío" may have originated from the Caqueta River.
 The misspelling of "Caquetío" as "Caiquetio" stems from an early Spanish document.

-In the 16th and 17th centuries, the collection and study of indigenous languages were irregular, lacking a systematic approach.
-There are no remaining documents specifically dedicated to the syntax or grammar of Arawak languages from that time.
-It was only in the late 18th century that linguists began to study and classify Arawak languages.

 History

-Between 3000 and 2000 BCE, speakers of the Proto-Arawak language journeyed along the Río Negro.
-They navigated the Casiquiare canal and settled in the Orinoco River area.
-This migration gave rise to the Proto-Arawak language and the formation of the Proto-Maipuran language.

-Around 1500 BCE, they arrived in the Middle Orinoco region near the Meta River, initiating diverse subgroups.
-Notably, the Proto-Northern subgroup, the ancestral roots of the Caquetío people, emerged.
-These subgroups dispersed in various directions from the Middle Orinoco.
-Some traveled west via the Meta River to the Venezuelan Andes and Colombia, leading to the emergence of the Guajiro and Paraujano languages.

-Others continued downstream along the Orinoco, expanding into the Guianas and the West Indian islands.
-This expansion gave rise to the Arawak language (also known as Lokono) in the Guianas, and the Igneri language, which transformed into Island Carib in the Lesser Antilles.
-The Proto-Northerners who settled in the Greater Antilles developed the now-extinct Taíno language.

 Around 500 BCE, the Caquetío language group separated from the Middle to Upper Orinoco areas, migrated alongside the Apure River, and headed northwest to Venezuela.
 Eventually, they reached the islands of Aruba, Bonaire, and Curaçao.
 Simultaneously, other groups like the Carib, Lokono, and Taíno evolved due to migrations from the Orinoco to the Caribbean region.
+The Caquetio switched to Papiamento in 1800.

+Geographical distribution

+Caquetío was spoken not only on the ABC islands but also along the Venezuelan coast, particularly in the Yaracuy, Portuguesa, and Apure river regions, today the states of Falcón and Lara.
+The language declined as the indigenous Amerindian population decreased during Spanish occupation.